A starter’s guide to the five ways to fly by private jet: Full Ownership, Fractional Ownership, Jet Cards, On-Demand Charter, Shared Flights.

 While fuel is typically re-rated month-to-month, fractional ownership also gives you cost predictability.

-The best part of fractional ownership is that a fleet of aircraft owners shares; when a pilot gets sick or there is a maintenance issue (which happens more often than you think), your provider is responsible for bringing a replacement aircraft.
+When a pilot gets sick or there is a maintenance issue (which happens more often than you think), your provider is responsible for bringing a replacement aircraft.

 READ: Private Jet Fractional Ownership and Leases – A Complete Guide